Jhyde927/DeadCityNights/README.md

 ![Screenshot of the game](ScreenShot0.png)

 ## Installation
 The release is a very early alpha version.
-Unzip and run game.exe
+Unzip and run game.exe.
+It is for windows only for now.

 ## Controls
 Arrow keys left and right or A and D to move.
 Press up to interact with environment.Press up or click on NPCs to talk to them.
 Right click or F to aim.
 Left click or space while aiming to shoot.
 Guns only work in the cemetery.